 There are many types of concrete screeds out there leveling concrete these days.
-But how do all these screeds compare?
+But which one is best for you?
+How does each type of concrete screed compare?

 |Operates to Left, Right or Center||★★★||Ø||Ø||Ø||Ø|